llgolden/mod-1-be-exercises/practice_independent_challenges/week4/colorado_lottery/README.md

 ## Instructions

-* Fork this Repository
-* Clone your forked repo to your computer.
-* Complete the activity below.
-* COMMIT YOUR TESTS FIRST!
-We will check for TDD via your git history.
-* Push your solution to your forked repo
-* Submit a pull request from your repository to this repository
-* Put your name in your PR!

 ### Iteration 1

 Use TDD to create a `Game` and `Contestant` class that respond to the following interaction pattern: